mstum/Simplexcel/README.md

 ```

 # Changelog
+## 2.0.3 (2017-09-08)
+* Add `Worksheet.Populate<T>` method to fill a sheet with data.
+Caveats: Does not loot at inherited members, doesn't look at complex types.
+* Also add static `Worksheet.FromData<T>` method to create and populate the sheet in one.

 ## 2.0.2 (2017-06-17)
 * Add additional validation when saving to a Stream.
 The stream must be seekable (and of course writeable), otherwise an Exception is thrown.